omiaow/jsonbases/README.md

 const added = users.add(newItem); // returns boolean
 ```

-- **find(item)** Finds and returns an item in the database based on the provided criteria.
+- **find(item)** Finds and returns an item from the database based on provided criteria.
 Input should contain only unique values.

 ```javascript
 // Find an item by unique values const foundItem = users.find({ name: 'John' }); // returns object
 ```

-- **findAll(item)** Finds and returns an array of items in the database based on the provided criteria.
+- **findAll(item)** Finds and returns an array of items from the database based on provided criteria.

 ```javascript
 // Find all items matching certain criteria const allItems = users.findAll({ age: 25 }); // returns list
 ```

-- **update(item)** Updates an existing item in the database with the provided data, including original ID.
+- **update(item)** Updates an existing item in the database with the provided data, including original _id.

 ```javascript
 // Update an existing item